I-Corinthian/blink-core/doc/abc/uahf-technical-spec.md

 "Core rules" means all blocks <= 1,000,000 bytes (Base block size).

-"Extended BU tx/sigops rules" means the existing additional consensus rules (1) and (2) below, as formalized by BUIP040 [1] and used by the Bitcoin Unlimited client's excessive checks for blocks larger than 1MB, extended with rule (3) below:
+"Extended BU tx/sigops rules" means the existing additional consensus rules (1) and (2) below, as formalized by BUIP040 [1] and used by the Blink Unlimited client's excessive checks for blocks larger than 1MB, extended with rule (3) below:
 1. maximum sigops per block is calculated based on the actual size of